-Treatment of most cases of acute myeloid leukemia (AML) is usually divided into 2 chemotherapy (chemo) phases:
+Treatment of acute myeloid leukemia (AML) is typically divided into 2 main phases:

-Treatment usually needs to start as quickly as possible after the diagnosis because AML can progress very quickly.
+Treatment for AML usually needs to start as quickly as possible after it is diagnosed because it can progress very quickly.
 Sometimes another type of treatment needs to be started even before the chemo has had a chance to work.

-Some people with AML have very high numbers of leukemia cells in their blood when they are diagnosed, which can cause problems with normal circulation.
-This is called leukostasis and was discussed in “ Signs and symptoms of acute myeloid leukemia.”
+Some people with AML have very high numbers of leukemia cells in their blood when they are first diagnosed, which can cause problems with normal blood circulation.
+This is called leukostasis.
 Chemo can take a few days to lower the number of leukemia cells in the blood.
 In the meantime, leukapheresis (sometimes just called pheresis) might be used before chemo.

-For this procedure, the patient’s blood is passed through a special machine that removes white blood cells (including leukemia cells) and returns the rest of the blood to the patient.
+In leukapheresis, the patient’s blood is passed through a special machine that removes white blood cells (including leukemia cells) and returns the rest of the blood to the patient.
 Two intravenous (IV) lines are required – the blood is removed through one IV, goes through the machine, and then is returned to the patient through the other IV.
-Sometimes, a single large catheter is placed in a vein in the neck or under the collar bone for the pheresis – instead of using IV lines in both arms.
-This type of catheter is called a central line and has both IVs built in.
+Sometimes, a single large catheter is placed in a vein in the neck or under the collar bone for the pheresis, instead of using IV lines in both arms.
+This type of catheter is called a central venous catheter (CVC) or central line and has both IVs built in.

 This treatment lowers blood counts right away.
 The effect is only for a short time, but it may help until the chemo has a chance to work.

-This first part of treatment is aimed at getting rid of as many leukemia cells as possible.
+This first phase of treatment is aimed at quickly getting rid of as many leukemia cells as possible.
 How intense the treatment is can depend on a person’s age and health.
-Doctors often give the most intensive chemo to people under the age of 60.
-Some older patients in good health may benefit from similar or slightly less intensive treatment.
+Doctors often give the most intensive chemo to people under the age of 60, but some older patients in good health may benefit from similar or slightly less intensive treatment.

 People who are much older or are in poor health might not do well with intensive chemo.
-Treatment of these patients is discussed below in “Treating frail, older adults.”
+Treatment for these patients is discussed below.

-Age, health, and other factors clearly need to be taken into account when considering treatment options.
-Doctors are also trying to determine whether people with certain gene or chromosome changes are more likely to benefit from more intensive treatment.
+Other factors also need to be taken into account when considering treatment options.
+For example, people whose leukemia cells have certain gene or chromosome changes are more likely to benefit from certain types of treatment.

-Patients with poor heart function can’t be treated with anthracyclines, so they may be treated with another chemo drug, such as fludarabine (Fludara) or topotecan.
+People with poor heart function might not be able to be treated with anthracyclines, so they may be treated with another chemo drug, such as fludarabine or etoposide.

 In rare cases where the leukemia has spread to the brain or spinal cord, chemo may also be given into the cerebrospinal fluid (CSF).
 Radiation therapy might be used as well.